 - What is the main obstacle?
-Tell potential donors what problems you or the beneficiary are facing.
+Tell potential donors what problems you, the charity or your beneficiary are facing.

 - When do you need the funds by?
 It’s important to tell your supporters when the funds are needed by so that they understand the urgency of your appeal.

 - Why do you or the beneficiary need help?
 Tell people why their contributions are critical.
-Take a cue from local radio stations who do a great job of answering the “why” in their fundraising appeals.
+Give them a reason not just to donate, but to donate at this moment.

 Add photos and videos to bring your donation page to life

 Visual content can help tell your story in a powerful way.
 Adding photos and videos will liven up your donation page and make people want to find out more about your cause.
-Ensure that your main photo is high-quality – pixelated images may make your fundraiser look suspicious.
-Choose photos and videos that really convey your or your beneficiary’s personality.
+Remember you can also use photos and videos when updating the story.

 Choose a fundraising goal that makes sense